Pepp38/Savior/README.md

 ---

+## Scope statement

+Savior does **one thing**:

+> Ensure users don’t lose typed input when forms fail in real life.

+Nothing more.
+Nothing less.

+---

-*Savior is part of Zippers, a suite of small, focused tools developed by Pepp38.*
+*Savior is part of Zippers, a collection of small, focused tools.*